DennisRono/vcs/README.md

 ### **License**

-This project is open-source and distributed under the MIT License.
+This project is open-source and distributed under the Apache License.